mlcs/mlcs.github.io/activities/journal-club.md

 [Back to top](#journal-club)

-## 03.11.2020
+### 03.11.2020

 **Hoskins (2020) The detailed dynamics of the June–August Hadley Cell**

 The paper [Hoskins 2020](DOI: 10.1002/qj.3702) was presented by Bedartha G.

 Summary: \
-Hoskins et al. examine the hadley cell in JJA by observing the angular momentum and vorticity.
-They show,that that tropical convections and meridianal circulations drive the Hadley Cell movement.
-Thus, the main contribution to the summer (JJA) hadley cell is from the Indian Ocean and the west Pacific.
+Hoskins et al. examine the Hadley cell in JJA by observing the angular momentum and vorticity.
+They show,that that tropical convections and meridional circulations drive the Hadley Cell movement.
+Thus, the main contribution to the summer (JJA) Hadley cell is from the Indian Ocean and the west Pacific.
 Equatorial air movement from southern to northern Hemisphere occurs in filaments in the upper troposphere.

 Observation variables: